cdoublev/css/doc/parse/README.md

 To overcome these challenges, this library defines the following requirements:

-- a component value is implemented as an object¹ with a `type` property as a `Set` filled² with the matching production(s)
+- a component value is implemented as a plain object¹ with a `type` property as a `Set` filled² with the matching production(s)
 - the input list of component values is replaced by the result of matching this list against the grammar for a property³, in which component values are automatically sorted by their position in the value definition
-- specific rules for the property or production are matched in functions (hooks) run after matching against the production, to discard a value breaking a specific rule, to add or remove default component values⁴, or to replace² special meaning keywords by other component value(s)
+- specific rules for the property or the inner productions are matched in functions (hooks) which run after matching against the production, to discard a value failing against a rule, to add or remove default component values⁴, or to replace² special meaning keywords by other component value(s)
 - an omitted value⁵ is represented in the resulting list as a component-like data structure

 ¹ Delimiters are tokenized as strings then parsed to objects while matching a production: this makes consuming whitespaces easier, but it is an implementation detail that may change later.